gboeing/osmnx/docs/source/getting-started.rst

 *How do I install OSMnx?* Follow the :doc:`installation` guide.

-*How do I use OSMnx?* Check out the step-by-step tutorials in the `OSMnx Examples`_ gallery.
+*How do I use OSMnx?* Check out the step-by-step tutorials in the OSMnx `Examples Gallery`_.

 *How does this or that function work?* Consult the :doc:`user-reference`.